The Dark arches, above, is common throughout Europe in all types of meadows and grassy areas.

 The caterpillar feeds until the winter, then hibernates and emerges next spring.
 It grows to around 50 mm, but can reach 60 mm, and is variable in colour from bright green to dull brown.
 All have dark brown bars along the back, and the head also has dark brown bars.
 Usually it is found by digging in the soil because it hides there during the day, emerging at night to eat the leaves and stems of dandelion, chickweed, dock, grasses, plantains, cleavers and many other low-growing plants.

 It pupates in the soil in May.
-The pupa is chestnut brown.
+The pupa is chestnut brown, see below a pupa that has been parasitised by an ichneumonid wasp.

 Above is the Broad-bordered yellow underwing, Noctua fimbriata.
 It is easy to see where its common name came from if you compare its rear wings to the Large yellow underwing above.
 The colour of the adult is variable, but the pattern of the markings doesn't change.
 This moth is widespread in Europe and the British Isles.